My Approach to Helping

 Most of my clients report feeling "stuck" in one way or another.
 If you are struggling - to connect with the people who matter most, to communicate with your partner in an effective way, to show up authentically with friends and co-workers, making a big decision about the future of your relationship or career, or adjusting to a new life phase - please reach out.

 My background is in Marriage and Family Therapy, so I look at every situation through a relational and contextual lens whether I'm working with an individual, a couple, or a family.
 I focus on patterns of behavior and resulting cycles of interaction.
 My approach is strength-based, compassionate, humorous, and goal oriented.
 I treat a wide range of issues including marital conflict, anxiety, depression, stress and overwhelm, and addiction.

 More Info About My Practice

-I offer sliding scale slots, and also work with Victim's Compensation.
+I offer reduced fee slots based on need and availability, and also work with Victim's Compensation.

 What I Love about Being a Psychotherapist

 I love being invited into peoples' lives, hearing their stories, and collaborating with families and individuals to deepen and strengthen relationships - with each other and within themselves.

 My role as therapist is to help the client (whether an individual, a couple, or a family) identify their strengths, set goals, and make changes.
 It is not my job to make judgements or decide which changes a client should make.
 Therapy should be helpful, and I work closely with my clients to ensure that it is.
 I think of myself as a resource to clients - I'm here to help, and I work for you!

 How My Own Struggles Made Me a Better Therapist